 Nearly every restaurant experiences lulls and slow periods throughout the day.
 For example, fast food restaurants typically don’t do as well after dinner and before the late-night rush.
 Upscale restaurants tend to be slowest in the middle of the afternoon, while brunch restaurants typically slow down after 3 p.m. on the weekends.

-As you know, it can be challenging to find new ways to turn a profit during the gap between peak hours.
-One way to keep business steady is by offering variable pricing that meets your decreased demand.
 On a small scale, happy hours, kids eat free specials and live entertainment can help restaurants ramp up business during slow times.
 Some restaurants are even dropping menu prices during slow periods to bring in new customers and offset labor costs.
 To get in on the trend, consider offering special, reduced-price menu options, exclusively available during your restaurant’s slowest times.

 Capitalize on local event marketing